Humans Are Psychic in the Future

 - Star Wars is only sort of an example, since, while certainly being a futuristic setting, it is technically set "a long time ago".

 - Starship Troopers, especially the film version.
+In the 22nd century, some humans are displaying latent psychic abilities and demographic tests are conducted to find people for the Federation's Psy-Corps division.
 To quote an ad that's shown on the TV: "If you think you're psychic ... maybe you are!"

 - The Last Mimzy